Immersive Virtual Reality and Exercise Programs in Multiple Sclerosis

 Safety: adverse events (side effects related to virtual reality exposure) using the Simulator Sickness Questionnaire (SSQ).

 Level o disability: using the Expanded Disability Status Scale (EDSS).
-Gait will be evaluated using the 25Foot Walk Test (25FWT).
-Manual dexterity will be assessed using by 9-Hole Peg Test (9HPT).
+Gait will be evaluated using the 25Foot Walk Test (25FWT) and Timed Up and Go test Strengh with a hand dynamometer and the Five times to Sit and Stand test (FSST) Manual dexterity will be assessed using by 9-Hole Peg Test (9HPT).
 Cognitive domains evaluated by the Symbol Digit Modalities Test (SDMT) Axonal injury biomarker evaluated by Neurofilament light chain (sNfL) concentrations

 Conditions